Helmond Castle: History

 In the twelfth century, the area around Helmond was part of the possessions of the van Hornes.
-The current castle was initially owned by the van Berlaer family.
+The current castle was initially owned by the van Berlaer family who were vassals to the Duke of Brabant.
 In 1433 this family was succeeded by the van Cortenbach family.
 In 1683 the castle passed into the hands of the Arberg family by marriage.
 The mint master Carel Frederik Wesselman bought the manor with the castle Helmond in 1781.